-Ireland’s unofficial motto of ‘Ceade Míle Fáilte’, which literally translates to ‘a hundred thousand welcomes’, and the most globally well-known Irish slang word ‘craic’, meaning ‘fun’, gives a clear indication of the kind of greeting you will get in the country.
+Ireland’s unofficial motto of ‘Ceade Míle Fáilte’, which literally translates to a' hundred thousand welcomes’, and the most globally well-known Irish slang word ‘craic’, meaning ‘fun’, gives a clear indication of the kind of greeting you will get in the country.
 Irish people are generally laidback and relaxed, and the tourism industry prides itself on its friendly hospitality.

 Marriage traditions in Ireland are steeped in history and if you’d like a bit of Irish culture included in your wedding, there are endless customs you can incorporate into the ceremony.
-Some include the bride wearing a wreath of wildflowers in her hair, traditional Irish dancing, carrying a horseshoe for good luck and eating salt and oatmeal at the beginning of the reception for protection against the evil eye.
+Some include the bride wearing a wreath of wildflowers in her hair, traditional Irish dancing, carrying a horseshoe for good luck, and eating salt and oatmeal at the beginning of the reception for protection against the evil eye.

 English is the main language spoken in Ireland and you are not expected to know Gaelic when you visit!
 However, there are pockets around the west of Ireland called a ‘Gaeltacht’, where Gaelic is the first language spoken.
-You will find that sign posts in those regions are only written in Irish with no English translation, but most people living in the areas, especially in shops or restaurants, will have no problem chatting to you in English and giving you directions.
+You will find that signposts in those regions are only written in Irish with no English translation, but most people living in the areas, especially in shops or restaurants, will have no problem chatting to you in English and giving you directions.

-Or if you’d like to mix the food and drink together, you could try an Irish favourite – steak and Guinness pie – which is often found on pub menus.
+Or if you’d like to mix the food and drink together, you could try an Irish favorite – steak and Guinness pie – which is often found on pub menus.
 Another local classic, especially out in the countryside, is soda bread, which is a moist homemade brown bread.
 It goes very well with butter and jam at breakfast time or with a bowl of soup for lunch.

 The currency used in Ireland is the Euro.

 The average wedding in Ireland costs just over €21,000 and prices vary in different counties and at different venues.
-With careful planning, it is possible to organise a budget wedding for under €10,000, and of course, if you would like to have an ultra-luxurious wedding, there is no limit to what you could spend!
+With careful planning, it is possible to organize a budget wedding for under €10,000, and of course, if you would like to have an ultra-luxurious wedding, there is no limit to what you could spend!

 Credit cards are accepted just about everywhere in Ireland, but you will find in some small towns and villages that little shops will only take cash.
 It is fairly easy to find an ATM though, especially in towns where a number of businesses do not accept cards.

-Wedding suppliers around the country usually accept all major credit cards and electronic fund transfers, so it’s not too complicated to sort out payment from overseas.
+Wedding suppliers around the country usually accept all major credit cards and electronic fund transfers, so it’s not too complicated to sort out the payment from overseas.
 However, again in the more rural areas, it’s best to check first what payment methods suppliers will accept.

 |The following notes are not comprehensive and are intended as a guide only.
 Before planning your wedding in India we strongly advise you to contact the Indian embassy in your home country or your country's embassy in India to obtain up-to-date legal requirements.|